seamusabshere/upsert/README.md

 # Upsert

-Finally, all those SQL MERGE tricks codified so that you can do "upsert" on MySQL, PostgreSQL, and SQLite.
+MySQL, PostgreSQL, and SQLite all have different SQL MERGE tricks that you can use to simulate upsert.
+This library codifies them under a single syntax.

+## Usage

 You pass a selector that uniquely identifies a row, whether it exists or not.
 You pass a set of attributes that should be set on that row.
-Based on what database is being used, one of a number of SQL MERGE-like tricks are used.

-The second argument is currently (mis)named a "document" because this was inspired by [mongo-ruby-driver's update method](http://api.mongodb.org/ruby/1.6.4/Mongo/Collection.html#update-instance_method).
+Syntax inspired by [mongo-ruby-driver's update method](http://api.mongodb.org/ruby/1.6.4/Mongo/Collection.html#update-instance_method).

-## Usage

-### One by one

-Faster than just doing `Pet.create`...
-85% faster on PostgreSQL, for example, than all the different native ActiveRecord methods I've tried.
-But no validations or anything.
+### Single record

+    # if you have required 'upsert/active_record_upsert'
+    Pet.upsert({:name => 'Jerry'}, :breed => 'beagle')

+    # if you're not using activerecord, that's ok
+    connection = Mysql2::Client.new([...])
-    upsert = Upsert.new Pet.connection, Pet.table_name
+    upsert = Upsert.new connection, 'pets'
     upsert.row({:name => 'Jerry'}, :breed => 'beagle')
-    upsert.row({:name => 'Pierre'}, :breed => 'tabby')

-### Batch mode
+### Multiple records (batch mode)

 Rows are buffered in memory until it's efficient to send them to the database.

-Currently this only provides an advantage on MySQL because it uses `ON DUPLICATE KEY UPDATE`... but if a similar method appears in PostgreSQL, the same code will still work.
+    connection = Mysql2::Client.new([...])

-    Upsert.batch(Pet.connection, Pet.table_name) do |upsert|
+    Upsert.batch(connection, 'pets') do |upsert|
       upsert.row({:name => 'Jerry'}, :breed => 'beagle')
       upsert.row({:name => 'Pierre'}, :breed => 'tabby')
     end

-### `ActiveRecord::Base.upsert` (optional)

-For bulk upserts, you probably still want to use `Upsert.batch`.

-    require 'upsert/active_record_upsert'
-    Pet.upsert({:name => 'Jerry'}, :breed => 'beagle')
-    Pet.upsert({:name => 'Pierre'}, :breed => 'tabby')
+Tested to be much about 85% faster on PostgreSQL and 50% faster on MySQL than comparable methods (see the tests).

 ### Gotchas